d3x0r/STFRPhysics/README.md

 ## Rotation limits

 If we consider the speed of light achievable, 1 half rotation per nano second is a reasonable maximum.
 This is 3B RPM is the maximum rotation rate.
-This turns out to be a 1 rotation at 1dm is the speed of light.
+This turns out to be a 1 rotation of 0.3m arc-length per nanosecond is the speed of light.

 ## Quaternion rotation points